 The City of Cape Town has a body of existing planning, and a successful track record of implementation, for active mobility.
 Nevertheless, the network remains incomplete, fragmented, and generally insufficient for the needs of pedestrians and cyclists.
-For these existing needs, and for walking and cycling to play an increasingly key role in a sustainable transport system, a more holistic and integrated strategy is needed.
+For these existing needs, and for walking and cycling to play an increasingly key role in a sustainable, equitable and inclusive transport system where walking and cycling are repositioned both as primary modes of transport but also as complementary to public transport, a more holistic and integrated strategy is needed.